 Insert the quartz crystal into the circuit board location X1.
 It doesn't matter which pin goes in which hole.
-Push it into the board until the cy-lindrical part is about 1/4" (7mm or so) above the board.
+Push it into the board until the cylindrical part is about 1/4" (7mm or so) above the board.

-Bend the crystal down to lay in the white square on the board.
+Bend the crystal down to lay in the white square X1 on the board.

 Turn the board over and solder the crystal to the board.
 To avoid damaging the crystal, don't solder for more than five seconds without letting the crystal cool.
+You will only need a little bit of solder, as the crystal's pins are thin and the circuit board solder pads are small.